-With all of the marketing that’s out there about security cameras, it’s tough to wade through and figure out what camera fits your application.
+With all of the marketing that’s out there about security cameras, it’s tough to wade through and figure out what security camera fits your application.
 The problem is exacerbated by manufacturers providing widely varying amounts of information for you to assess the quality of a camera and testing it in various conditions.

 Hopefully, we can make determining a starting point for your camera system’s resolution a lot faster.